-- 3.2 Frying-undesirable wrinkling and crazing caused by the interaction of the solvent component of a topcoat which has been applied to an insufficiently cured previous coating. - 3.3 Working up-any lifting, mixing, dissolution, incorporation, or other interaction observed between two paint films during the application of the overlying film.
+- 2 REFERENCED DOCUMENTS The documents referred to in this guide are given in Appendix A. - 3 DEFINITIONS For the purpose of this guide, the definitions given in AS 2310 and those below apply. - 3.1 Frying-undesirable wrinkling and crazing caused by the interaction of the solvent component of a topcoat which has been applied to an insufficiently cured previous coating. - 3.2 Working up-any lifting, mixing, dissolution, incorporation or other interaction observed between two paint films during or after the application of the overlying film.